fionaoriordan/52445_19_iris/readme.md

 ### **Fisher**
 [1]
 ### **The Iris Data Set Creation**
- Dr. E. Anderson collected the Iris data which Fisher then used in his 1936 Analysis [2].
-The data set contains 3 classes with each class representing a type of Iris flower specie [2].
+ Botantist Dr. E. Anderson collected the Iris data which Fisher then used famously in his 1936 Analysis [2].
+The data set contains 3 classes with each class representing a type of Iris flower specie[2].
 The first two species Iris setosa and Iris versicolor were found growing together [2], while the third species, Iris Virginica separately was found separately [2].
 For each class, 50 samples were collected.

- The data set is a multivariate data set and has four variables/features/attributes for each sample/observation.
+ The data set is a multivariate data set and has four variables/features/attributes for each flower picked.
 The four variables measured for each sample collected were:
    1. sepal length in cm
    1. sepal width in cm
    1. petal length in cm